AdobeDocs/commerce-merchant-services.en/help/express-checkout/checkout-flow.md

 The [!DNL Express Checkout] allows for multiple use cases during a checkout flow:

-- Guest user with a registered Bolt account.
+- Guest user with a registered [!DNL Bolt] account.
-- Guest user with a new Bolt account.
+- Guest user with a new [!DNL Bolt] account.
-- An existing Adobe Commerce user with/without a registered Bolt account.
+- An existing Adobe Commerce user with/without a registered [!DNL Bolt] account.

 ## Guest user checkout: How it works

 Guest checkout experience is different from the logged-in experience.
-When a shopper enters an email address into checkout, the [!DNL Express Checkout] validates it to find an existing Bolt account.
+When a shopper enters an email address into checkout, the [!DNL Express Checkout] validates it to find an existing [!DNL Bolt] account.

-### Registered Bolt account
+### Registered [!DNL Bolt] account

-If a Bolt account is found, shoppers continue with their [!DNL Express Checkout] seamless checkout experience:
+If a [!DNL Bolt] account is found, shoppers continue with their [!DNL Express Checkout] seamless checkout experience:

-1. Input the One-Time Password (OTP) sent to that Bolt account’s email address or mobile, depending on user's preferences in the Bolt account.
+1. Input the One-Time Password (OTP) sent to that [!DNL Bolt] account’s email address or mobile, depending on user's preferences in the [!DNL Bolt] account.
-1. Once logged in with your Bolt account, it fills the checkout details automatically:
+1. Once logged in with your [!DNL Bolt] account, it fills the checkout details automatically:

    - Shipping information
    - Payment method